-The cash benefit for providing accommodation and meals to refugees from Ukraine is granted on the basis of Article 13 of the law on assistance to Ukrainian citizens in connection with an armed conflict in the territory of that state.
-The amount of the benefit is PLN 40 per person per day, and the benefit includes the provision of both accommodation and meals.
+A monetary benefit for the provision of accommodation and food to refugees from Ukraine is granted under Article 13 of the Act on Assistance to Citizens of Ukraine in Connection with the Armed Conflict on the Territory of the Country.
+The amount of the benefit is PLN 40 per person per day, with the benefit covering the provision of both accommodation and board.

-The cash benefit for providing accommodation to Ukrainians is payable for no longer than 120 days from the date of arrival of a Ukrainian citizen on the territory of the Republic of Poland.
-So if the accommodation did not take place immediately after arrival, but, for example, only after a few days, the period for which you can receive the benefit is shortened accordingly.
+The monetary benefit for the provision of accommodation to Ukrainians is payable for no longer than 120 days from the date of arrival of a given Ukrainian citizen in the Republic of Poland.
+Thus, if the accommodation was not provided immediately after arrival but, for example, only after several days have passed, the period for which the benefit is payable will be reduced accordingly.

-The funds are paid by the local government “in arrears”, ie for the period of accommodation and meals that has already expired.
-In practice, applications for the payment of benefits take longer to be examined.
-The competent office verifies the accuracy of the data included in the application for benefits.
-If the application contains false information, the benefit will not be granted.
-One should take into account the possibility of visiting representatives of the commune office at the indicated address of accommodation, although at present there is no information that such verifications would be carried out.
+The funds are paid by the local government “in arrears”, that is, for the period of accommodation and board that has already passed.
+In practice, applications for payment of benefits take longer to be processed.
+The relevant office verifies the veracity of the data contained in the benefits application.
+If false information is provided in the application, the benefit will not be granted.
+The possibility of a visit by representatives of the municipality to the indicated address of accommodation should be taken into account, although there is currently no information that such verifications are carried out.

-If the entity providing accommodation and meals is an organizational unit, legal entity or entrepreneur, the voivode has the right to decide to increase this amount above the rate of PLN 40.
-It may also be the case if accommodation and meals for Ukrainian citizens were provided before the effective date of the act.
+If the entity providing accommodation and board is an organizational unit, legal entity or entrepreneur, the voivod office has the right to decide to raise the amount above the rate of PLN 40.
+This can also be done if accommodation and board for Ukrainian citizens were provided prior to the date of entry into force of the act.

-According to the new regulations, a refugee benefiting from assistance must have a PESEL number, and the PESEL number must be provided in the form for granting benefits for accommodation.
-Data of persons for whom applications are submitted (Ukrainian citizens using accommodation) are currently collected in the database in order to eliminate abuses.
+According to the current legislation, a citizen of Ukraine receiving assistance must have a valid PESEL number, and it is mandatory to provide the PESEL number in said benefis application.
+The data of the persons for whom the applications are submitted (citizens of Ukraine receiving accommodation) is currently being collected in a database, in order to eliminate aby possible abuse.